 13. Iontas Theatre in Castleblayney and the Garage Theatre in Monaghan Town

-The centre aims to bring Kavanagh’s work to a younger generation, and you can go explore his hometown of Iniskeen and see if you can recognise the land marks that he has written so eloquently about.
+The centre aims to bring Kavanagh’s work to a younger generation.
+You can go explore his hometown of Iniskeen and see if you recognise the landmarks that he wrote so eloquently about.

 15. Carrickmacross Lace Gallery